Skip to main content

 Laguna Lace Agate

-In some cases, it can be much harder to decide how to maximize the beauty and value of the slabs that are produced when cutting a piece of lapidary rough.
+In certain situations, determining the optimal method to enhance the beauty and value of the slabs produced from cutting a piece of lapidary rough can be significantly more challenging.

 Laguna Lace Agate rough viewed from the top